 San Francisco is a city for diners, and these days, it’s a city for the coolest of diners.
 The Golden City has some of the most revered — and hippest — restaurants around.
 And you don’t even have to leave home to explore them.
-Here are our picks for the coolest restaurants in San Francisco where you can order takeout on Caviar.
+Here are our picks for the coolest restaurants in San Francisco where you can order takeout on DoorDash.

 San Francisco welcomes a Southern dining tradition at this casual dining spot, where guests choose one meat (including fried chicken, catfish, BBQ spare ribs, and others) and three sides; the list is nearly endless, but standouts include grits, cream biscuits, red beans and rice, and shockingly good vegan collard greens.